MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Services.md

 > This sample only applies to Windows PowerShell 5.1.

 There are eight core **Service** cmdlets, designed for a wide range of service tasks .
 This article only looks at listing and changing running state for services.
-You can get a list of Service cmdlets using `Get-Command *-Service`.
+You can get a list of service cmdlets using `Get-Command *-Service`.
 You can find information about each cmdlet by using `Get-Help <Cmdlet-Name>`, such as `Get-Help New-Service`.